iterative/dvc.org/content/docs/command-reference/stage/add.md

 remaining terminal input provided to `dvc stage add` after `-`/`--` flags will become the required [`command` argument](#the-command-argument).

-Stages whose dependencies are outputs from other stages form [pipelines](/doc/command-reference/dag). `dvc repro` can be used to rebuild their dependency graph, and execute them.
+Stages whose outputs become dependencies for other stages form
+<abbr>pipelines</abbr>. `dvc repro` can be used to rebuild this [dependency
+graph] and execute them.

 <details>